-- For new Belgian applicants, applicants from the European Union or assimilated non-fundable non-EU students - For non-fundable students who have previously been registered at the University (Belgians, EU nationals or non-fundable EU students) - If the applicant has been excluded from an institution of higher education within the last three academic years due to serious misconduct.
+- For new Belgian applicants, applicants from the European Union or assimilated non-fundable non-EU students; - For students who have already been registered at the University (Belgian, EU nationals or assimilated non-EU students) with no funding;

+If the applicant has been excluded from an institution of higher education within the last three academic years due to serious misconduct.

-The registration application must be submitted according to the procedure defined on the University's website (the application for registration or reregistration for non-fundable students is conditional upon the Rector's approval).
-The application must be submitted to the Registration Office.
+The registration application must be submitted according to the procedure defined on the University's website (the application for registration or re-registration for non-fundable students is conditional upon the Dean's approval).
+The application must be submitted to the Registration Office according to the terms and conditions determined by this service.

-The applicant is notified of the reasoned decision of refusal of registration by e-mail (to the e-mail address provided by the student) or by letter, sent via recorded delivery, no later than 15 days after receipt of the final registration application.
-The registration or re-registration application is considered final when it has been submitted in person to the Registration Office complete with all required documents.
+The applicant is notified of the reasoned decision of refusal of registration by email (to the e-mail address provided by the student) or by letter, sent via recorded delivery, no later than 15 days after receipt of the final registration application.
+The registration or re-registration application is considered final when it has been submitted to the Registration Office complete with all required documents.
 No application will be considered between 15th July and 15th August.